Sleeping bags - 3 myths and 3 tips

-Myth #1 Down is good insulator in wet and humid conditions.
+Myth #1 Down is a good insulator in wet and humid conditions.

-The is the biggest myth about down.
+This is the biggest myth about down.
 Down has excellent “dry” thermal efficiency performance but in wet and humid conditions down starts clumping and the sleeping bag loses its loft.
-Without loft, sleeping bag cannot insulate you.
-This is the reason USA Military removed down products from its high performance gear.
+When down loses its loft, it loses some, or all, of its insulative ability.
+This is the reason the USA Military removed down products from its high performance gear.

 Have you ever camped in continuous rainfall or snowfall?
-In these conditions it is difficult to ventilate the tent and everything inside the tent gets wet due to condensation including your down sleeping bag.
-Once the down bags gets, it's very difficult to dry it unless you the sun come out.
+In these conditions it is difficult to properly ventilate your tent and everything inside the tent gets wet due to condensation, including your down sleeping bag.
+Once the down bags gets wet, it's very difficult to dry it until the sun comes out.
 It's a miserable situation.

 Tip #1 Look for bag with synthetic insulation such as Climashield Apex.

 Climashield insulation maintains thermal efficiency in wet and humid conditions.
 Unlike down, it doesn't clump when it gets wet.
 And the polyester fibers dry out very quickly.